allazov/ShopPlanner/README.md

 If you've got any enhancements or suggestions up your sleeve, don't hesitate to fork the project and create a pull request.
 We're always open to fresh ideas!

 So, what are you waiting for?
 Let's make shopping a breeze! 🎉

+## ⚠️Attention
+There are some corrections to the product selection process, making it Azerbaijani (language)-friendly.
+As some products are defined or typed differently by users.
+You are free to delete these corrections and adapt your own implementation.
+The main purpose is to built logic of the Planner.